judka-uriel/uriel-book/uriel_en.md

 -->

-Another difference between German and Russian fascism is that the Russian Führer shows no signs of antisemitism, which stands out against the background of his entourage constantly making antisemitic statements.
+Another difference between German and Russian fascism is that the Russian Führer showed no signs of antisemitism, which stands out against the background of his entourage repeatedly making antisemitic statements.
 But no one must be deceived.
 [Little Zaches](https://en.wikipedia.org/wiki/Little_Zaches_called_Cinnabar)
 shows no antisemitism not from great love for the Jewish people, but only from pragmatic calculation, as he was taught in the KGB school.
 First, he remembers